 Centralia College is currently in the process of completing a Prior Learning Assessment whereby the College will award 40-45 credits of college level in their Associate of Technical Arts degree in Criminal Justice to police officers, deputy sheriff’s, and Washington State Troopers that have successfully completed their 720 hour Basic Law Enforcement Academy through the Criminal Justice Training Commission or Washington State Patrol Academy.

 As only 95 credits are required for the degree, it is a substantial step towards not only recognizing the academic value of academy training, but to also assisting police officers throughout the state in acquiring their college degrees.
 Centralia College offers both classroom and online degree options in Criminal Justice.

-Centralia College will begin offering these college credits Summer Quarter 2016.
+Centralia College began offering these college credits Summer Quarter 2016.
 In addition, these college credits never expire.
 This means Peace Officers that have earned college credits from other institutions may only need to complete as few as 15 credits (3 classes) through this Criminal Justice program to earn an Associate's degree from Centralia College.
 This task could easily be accomplished in 1-2 academic quarters.

 Interested parties can contact:

 Professor Gregory G. Gilbertson